enilas/shoe-store-testing/README.md

 1. To run automated tests using command prompt, run ```lein test``` in the project root directory

+## Possible Problems

+Currently, this project is only tested on Windows 10.
+I have not tried testing this through any other operating system just yet, so I can't guarantee that the other web drivers will work.
+I will test on a Mac once I finish getting core functionality developed.

 ## License

 Copyright © 2017 Paul Nguyen